Q. How do I get to the Aqueduct trail - - by car, or public transit?

 A. Weirs (also known as a waste weirs) were integral structures along the Aqueduct that provided a means of draining a section of the aqueduct tunnel for repairs or in anticipation of water overflow.
 The weirs were located near streams so the excess water could be diverted to them.
 The weirs also had openings at the top of the weir structure, hence providing a source of ventilation for the water and to help regulate the water flow through the tunnel.

 Each waste weir had a sluice gate which diverted excess water out of the tunnel and into a nearby stream.

 Q.Where is the New Croton Aqueduct relative to the Old Croton Aqueduct?

-A. The New Croton Aqueduct is east of the Old Croton Aqueduct, running roughly along the course of the Saw Mill River and Saw Mill River Parkway.
+A. The New Croton Aqueduct is east of the Old Croton Aqueduct, running roughly along the course of the Taconic Parkway down to Route 117 in Pleasantville, then it parallels the Saw Mill River Parkway south to the Bronx line.

 Q.Where is the original Old Croton Aqueduct dam?
 Can you see it?